hyzor/PathfinderGrid/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README contains information about the project and how you can set up your environment to be able to compile it!

-### What is this repository for? ###
+### What is this project for? ###

 A* pathfinding implementation in C++ made for Paradox Interactive.